 Hi SaaS marketers!
 Emily Amos here from Uplift Content.

-Beyond the basics: 3 elements that will make your content shine
+5 unexpected elements that will make your content shine

 As a B2B SaaS marketer, you already know the aim of your content, but do you know how you want people to feel after they read one of your case studies?
 How about relief or excitement that they’ve found a partner who can solve their problem?
 This is the emotional outcome.
 Get clear on this in your content creation brief and you’ll forge a strong connection with your audience.